Enrolments

 • For those of you who have older children who have attended preschool, encourage them to talk about the fun things that they did or show your preschooler photos and craft items you may have kept.

-• Make a special trip to the shops to gather things your child will need at preschool eg. lunch box, hat.
+• Make a special trip to the shops to gather things your child will need at preschool eg. lunch box, hat,bag.
+Let them be involved in choosing.

 Some Helpful Hint to Settle Your Child

-We encourage parents not to remain at the preschool for too long in the morning.
-This may end up being more distressing for your child.
+Each child is different,we know that.
+So each child will be supported individually.
+Initially we encourage parents not to remain at preschool for too long at drop off time.
+This can end up being more upsetting for your child if you stay.

-Some children are very good at getting you to stay for “just a little longer” so that when the time comes to say goodbye they have greater difficulties separating.
+Some children are very good at getting you to stay for “just a little longer”.
+When the time comes to say goodbye they still have difficulties separating.
 Tell your child that you can’t stay but you will be back to pick them up.
+Always make sure you say goodbye.

-The most effective strategy that we use if your child won’t leave you is to ask you to place your child in the care of a staff member, say goodbye and make a hasty retreat from the room.
-This may be very distressing for you as a parent, but in most cases your child will settle very quickly.
+The most effective strategy that we use if your child is having difficulties, is to ask you to place your child in the care of a staff member, say goodbye and leave the classroom.
+This can be distressing for you as a parent, but in most cases your child will settle very quickly.
 We will be there to comfort them.

 Once you have said goodbye please ensure that your child cannot see you.
 This enables your child to settle in and become involved in the programme.